bmxkris/eink-weather-apps/README.md

 Most of the code for this part of the project was forked from: https://github.com/makepanic/eink-weather

-A small html snippet that allows the generation of a weather dashboard for display on an e-ink displace.
+A small html snippet that allows the generation of a weather dashboard for display on an e-ink display.

 ## A small set of application to manage my home weather dashboard